Project-Magma-Monorepo/sui-sender-indexer/README.md

 - Provides a simple API to query blob data
 - Efficient storage of blob IDs for quick lookups and reduced storage requirements

+## Recent Updates

+The indexer has been updated to use a streamlined database schema:

+- The `blobs` table now has a simpler structure that aligns with the Sui BlobData model
+- Removed redundant fields and added appropriate indexes for better performance
+- The `blob_ids` table provides a lightweight alternative for applications that only need object IDs

 ## Prerequisites

 - Rust toolchain